 - a.
-Description This initiative increases the vehicle replacement budget by \$385,250 to support future vehicle replacements, of new vehicles added in the proposed budget.
-The Proposed FY2026 Budget includes 23 new vehicles, of which 20 are specifically allocated for public safety needs. - b.
+Description This initiative increases the vehicle replacement budget by \$385,250 to support future vehicle replacements of new vehicles added in the FY26 budget.
+The FY2026 Budget includes 23 new vehicles, of which 20 are specifically allocated for Police public safety needs. - b.
 Service Level Impacts Existing service levels are maintained.